srguiwiz/nrvr-commander/README.md

 # NrvrCommander - Repository README

-NrvrCommander is a Python package for devops and QA automation around virtual machines, VMware, Enterprise Linux 6.x, Ubuntu LTS, Windows 7, enabling work with Firefox, Chrome, Internet Explorer, Selenium, and more.
+NrvrCommander is a Python package for devops and QA automation around virtual machines, VMware, CentOS 6.x, Ubuntu 14.04 LTS, also 12.04, Windows 7, Scientific Linux 6.x, enabling work with Firefox, Chrome, Internet Explorer, Selenium, and more.
-Also runs on Mac OS X.
+Runs on Linux and Mac OS X.

 If you got this from the source repository
 (at [github](https://github.com/srguiwiz/nrvr-commander))